Modifications of Simon text model: Online Simon modification of the Karlin model

-The disadvantage of Simon model is the linear growth of $R_n$.
-We need a power growth with exponent lesser than $1$.
-Our idea is to use classical infinite urn model with re-distribution: any ball takes an urn independently with some discrete power law; then with probability $q=1-p$ it is re-distributed uniformly on all previous balls.
+The disadvantage of the Simon model is the linear growth of $R_n$.
+We need a power growth with an exponent lesser than $1$.
+Our idea is to use the classical infinite urn model with re-distribution: any ball takes an urn independently with some discrete power law; if the ball is falling in an empty urn then it is re-distributed uniformly on all previous urns with one ball with probability $1-p$, and it stays in the new urn with probability $p$.

-The first model starts from the infinite sequence of empty urns.
-First ball takes one of the urns with the integer-valued power law with exponent $1/\beta$, $0<\beta<1$.
+The model starts from the infinite sequence of empty urns.
+The first ball takes one of the urns with the integer-valued power law with exponent $1/\beta$, $0<\beta<1$.
 Each next ball takes one of the urns with the same law, independently of previous balls.
-After this, any next ball independently are re-tossed, that is, with probability $q= 1-p $ selects one of the previous balls at random and joins it, like in Simon model.
+After this, any next ball, if it is in a new urn, is re-tossed independently, that is, with probability $1-p $ selects one of the previous urns with one ball at random and joins it, like in the Simon model.

-The second model is similar to the first one.
-The difference is that only balls falling into empty urns are re-tossed.
 All other balls stay in selected urns.
+This is the online variant of the model from Section 5.

+We have a good match for {\it Childe Harold's Pilgrimage} with $\beta=0.54$, $p=0$.
+We need some nonzero $p$ to correspond the model to {\it Evgene Onegin}, $\beta=0.73$, $p=0.08$.

 The simulation shows that statistics $\widehat{\theta}$ and $\theta^{*}$ converge to different limits under these models, in contrast to the elementary urn model.
-However, analytical dependencies of these limits on the parameters of the models remain unclear.
+However, the analytical dependencies of these limits on the parameters of the models remain unclear.

-The third model uses the two-parameter model of Baur and Bertoin (2020) for branching processes.
-We plan to prove the functional central limit theorem for the corresponding class of urn schemes, similarly to Janson (2004).